TOP WRAP 6-Ukraine expects Russian assault in east after invaders pushed back near Kyiv | Headlines

 TOP WRAP 6-Ukraine expects Russian assault in east after invaders pushed back near Kyiv

-Moscow says it is now focusing on "liberating" Donbas.
+Moscow says it is scaling back its offensives near the capital and the north and now focusing on "liberating" Donbas.
 Mariupol, once a city of 400,000 people, has been destroyed by four weeks of relentless bombardment and siege.
 The United Nations believes thousands of people have died there.

-In a part of Mariupol now held by Russia, people occasionally climbed out of cellars to appear, ghostlike, among the ruins.
+In a part of Mariupol now held by Russia, people climbed out of cellars to appear, ghostlike, among the ruins.
+A man named Pavel placed a bowl and spoon as a tribute on a makeshift grave in a patch of grass, marked with a plain wooden cross.
 "Our friend.
 March 16.
 Driving in a car.
 A bullet hit him in the throat.
-He was dead in five minutes," said Pavel, placing a bowl and spoon as a tribute on a makeshift grave, in a patch of grass outside a wrecked apartment block, marked with a plain wooden cross.
-"I was in the car.
-I brought him home."
+He was dead in five minutes," he said.

 Western sanctions imposed on Russia as punishment for its invasion have largely isolated its economy from world trade, but Moscow is still the biggest supplier of oil and gas to Europe.
 The United States is considering releasing up to 180 million barrels of oil over several months from its Strategic Petroleum Reserves (SPR) to ease prices, two U.S. sources said.
 Oil prices fell more than $5 a barrel on Thursday on the news.